“I’m still addicted to Adderall. I suffer from paranoid anxiety and severe depression, which I never had before.” – Nick

 Adderall isn’t meth, but the addiction isn’t much different, all the scary things you hear about meth can and will happen from abusing Adderall.

 I eventually tried to quit after suffering from panic attacks constantly, and couldn’t feel anything when I did take it.
 I stopped taking it for 8 months.
+I made friends who had gone through similar situations.
+One of them used mushrooms to help wean themselves off (read more about them here) and then came off the mushrooms too.

 After 8 months, I relapsed.

 I now no longer take high doses or use daily, but I’m still addicted.
 I now suffer from paranoid anxiety and severe depression which I never had before.
+I may have to read reviews on the best CBD oil to see if this will help me out in this area, as I’ve heard it does wonders.

 I can’t control my life.
 I cant wake up, talk to ANYBODY, or have enough confidence to go out and do anything.